 What are the benefits of running?

-Running is great for your physical health.
-It can help you lose weight – in conjunction with a healthy diet – which can reduce your risk of Type 2 diabetes, heart disease and stroke.
+Running is great for your physical and mental health.
+It can help you lose weight – in conjunction with a healthy diet – which can reduce your risk of Type 2 diabetes, heart disease and strokes.

 Physical exercise is also shown to be beneficial for mental health.
-Not only is it a good stress reliever, having a goal to work towards can give you a real confidence boost.
+Not only is it a good stress reliever, having an achievable goal to work towards can give you a real confidence boost.
+Running regularly and sticking to an exercise schedule such as Couch to 5k also helps relieve stress and battle depression.

 How do I get started?